 The academy provides two services for students that have associated risks: bus service and music lessons.
 The academy manages additional music lessons from external providers (mainly NMPAT), which ensures a high-quality service that students may access.
 The Academy also runs its own bus service, subsidised by the Governing board, so that students may travel to the school from all parts of the town.
-As the costs of the service have increased, the risk of falling numbers on the bus routes also increased which places an additional financial pressure on the school.
-In 2020, tenders to coach companies resulted in costs savings gained by using one company, instead of two.
+The costs of the service have increased significantly, increasing the risk of falling numbers on the bus routes which places an additional financial pressure on the school.
+In 2023-24 a new tender process will be undertaken.